massoncheg/forgejo-docs/docs/user/actions/overview.md

 If the instance does not provide runners, or if you wish to use your own runners, check out the [Forgejo Runner installation guide](../../../admin/actions/runner-installation/) to see how to set up and connect your own runner.

+## Troubleshooting

+Learn the basics of [troubleshooting a failed workflow or action](../troubleshooting/).

 ## Security

 Sensitive security-related issues should be reported to [security@forgejo.org](mailto:security@forgejo.org) using [encryption](https://keyoxide.org/security@forgejo.org).